March 15, 2010 at 8:33 pm #3202Active galParticipant

 My main interest in this gout study is related to the other relevant property – inflammation.
 This report suggests that stevia stimulates the phagocytic function.
 That is the aspect of our immune system that leads to inflammation and gout pain.
 As white blood cells attack uric acid crystals, the phagocytic function causes white blood cells to grow and divide.
 This causes inflammation and pain, and it is this process that colchicine inhibits.

-A healthy immune system should be good for general health, but not if you have uncontrolled gout.
-If you have got uric acid safe at 5mg/dL or below, and you have maintained this for over six months without a gout flare, then you are free from the risk of gout flares, so the stevia-inflammation issue is less relevant.
+A healthy immune system should be good for general health.
+But there are other issues if you have uncontrolled gout.
+If you have got uric acid safe at 5 mg/dL or below, and you have maintained this for over six months without a gout flare, then you are free from the risk of gout flares, so the stevia-inflammation issue is less relevant.
 In any event, you should include stevia consumption when you discuss your gout treatment plan with your doctor.March 25, 2020 at 10:37 am #23884Keith TaylorKeymaster

 - You must be logged in to reply to this topic.